List of The Sopranos characters: Little Carmine Lupertazzi

 Carmine "Little Carmine" Lupertazzi Jr. is played by Ray Abruzzo.
 Little Carmine is a capo and the son of Carmine Lupertazzi, the leader of one of New York's Five Families.
 He followed in his father's footsteps and became a member of the Lupertazzi family at an early age.
 Little Carmine also has interests in several legitimate businesses including nightclubs in South Beach, Miami and a scaffolding contractor company in New York and New Jersey with control of the United Brotherhood of Carpenters and Joiners of America in addition to receiving proceeds from illicit activities.

 He moved with his wife and daughter to Florida in 2000, along with his criminal operations, and splits time between Miami Beach, Florida and New York.
 While Little Carmine is initially portrayed as a pretentious, spoiled mobster whose constant malapropisms convey poor intellect, he later assumes an elder-statesmen role, frequently mediating disputes that arise in the Lupertazzi crime family.
-Little Carmine is introduced in Season 4 when Tony Soprano visits him in Miami to seek his counsel in settling a dispute between Carmine Sr. and Johnny Sack.
+Little Carmine is introduced in Season 4 when Tony Soprano visits him in Miami to seek his counsel and a back door pressure channel in settling a dispute between Carmine Sr. and New Jersey over the Zellman, Hud scam profits.

 In the beginning of Season 5, Carmine Lupertazzi Sr. has a massive stroke and dies a few days later.
 Little Carmine immediately comes up to New York from Florida to see his father before he passes, and quickly becomes embroiled in a power struggle with Johnny Sack.
 Since Little Carmine is the son of the former boss, he has de facto claim to the throne, much to Johnny's anger as he has been Carmine Sr.'s long-time second in command.
 Even Tony has no faith in Little Carmine's capacity to run New York, jokingly referring to him as "Brainless the Second".
 Despite his shortcomings, Little Carmine finds backers in Carmine Sr.'s recently paroled former consigliere, Angelo Garepe, and long-time Lupertazzi Capo Rusty Millio.
 Angelo and Rusty, along with Rusty's right-hand man Eddie Pietro, pull most of the strings during the war between Johnny Sack and Little Carmine.

 However, after a cycle of bloodshed that escalates into war, Little Carmine ultimately finds it difficult to stomach the continuing violence and abdicates.
 His decision is heavily influenced when the Leotardo brothers assassinate Angelo as retaliation for the death of Joey Peeps.
-With Little Carmine's capitulation, Johnny Sack becomes the boss of the Lupertazzi crime family.
+Angelo who was dismayed with the Paparelli hit, leads Little Carmine's capitulation, Johnny Sack becomes the boss of the Lupertazzi crime family.
 After this, Little Carmine keeps a low profile and is no longer seen as a threat.
 Johnny is arrested soon after by the FBI, who are acting on information given to them by Johnny's trusted ally and long-time Lupertazzi Captain Jimmy Petrille.